 Drywall + Water = BAD

-I have done a great number of shower remodels where drywall was the backing substrate for a tile installation.
-Now days you have a wide variety of far superior options for tile installations.
-Greenboard had a slight advantage over plain drywall with a moisture resistant “paper” but these gypsum based products still share the weak and very moisture vulnerable core.
-(Today the norm is to use a cement board product in showers for long term durability.)
-A new type of drywall is available now that has fiberglass facing; this is naturally mold resistant and makes a great choice for humid locations like baths and laundry rooms.
+I have done a great number of shower remodels where drywall was the backing substrate for tile.
+Greenboard had a slight advantage over plain drywall with a moisture-resistant “paper,” but these gypsum-based products still share a very moisture-vulnerable core.
+Today the norm is to use a cement board product in showers for long term durability.
+A new type of drywall is available with fiberglass facing; this is naturally mold-resistant and makes a great choice for humid locations like baths and laundry rooms.

 Holes and Patches